Currency:USD $

 Competitive Edge Securing patents may deter competitors from similar pursuits.

-As we witness ongoing developments within the gaming industry, it remains to be seen how these legal maneuvers will influence the trajectory of game innovation and commercialization.
+As ongoing developments within the gaming industry continue, it remains to be seen how these legal maneuvers will influence the trajectory of game innovation and commercialization.